radbrt/rowpatternmatcher/README.md

 ```
 PS: The function name, `regex_row_matcher` is subject to change soon, and the signature made consistent with `match_rows`

-## My interest is piqued, good sir!
-Where may I inquire further on this titillating topic?
+## My interest is piqued good sir, may I inquire as to further reading?

 If you want to learn more about row pattern matching as implemented by Oracle, you can take a look at their documentation at https://docs.oracle.com/database/121/DWHSG/pattern.htm#DWHSG8956.